Typhoon Phanfone churns toward Tokyo with heavy wind, rain

 Toyota Motor Corp plans to halt production on Monday morning at 12 plants in Japan due to the storm, a company spokesman said.

-On Sunday, several airlines, including All Nippon Airways and Japan Airlines Co, canceled over 150 flights to several southern Japanese cities, broadcaster NHK said.
+On Sunday, several airlines, including All Nippon Airways and Japan Airlines Co, cancelled over 150 flights to several southern Japanese cities, broadcaster NHK said.

 Kyushu Electric Power Co said about 18,500 households were without power late Sunday afternoon.